 Mr. Lorne Coe: Solicitor General Michael Kerzner recently announced a vital investment of more than \$32 million to support the mental health and well-being of first responders and public safety personnel.
 This funding will launch the new Mental Health Supports for Public Safety Personnel Program, which is designed to provide specialized mental health services for those who serve and protect us every day: police officers, firefighters, paramedics, correctional workers, and other front-line heroes.
 One of the organizations involved in this program is Wounded Warriors Canada, from my riding of Whitby.
+1030 standing and support.
+I'm proud of this government's commitment to ensuring the mental health and well-being of Ontario's first responders.
+Clearly, these selfless individuals dedicate their lives to keeping us safe, and we owe it to them to have their backs, just as they have ours.

 Speaker, our government is committed to breaking down barriers by creating safe work environments where individuals feel confident seeking help.
-This strategy will eliminate harmful stigmas and foster a culture of understanding and support.
+This strategy will eliminate harmful stigmas and foster a culture of under-